-Mushrooms have been used for hundreds of years, mainly in Asian countries, to treat infections.
-More recently, they have also been used to treat lung diseases and cancer.
-For more than 30 years, mushrooms used in the practice of medicine have been approved as an addition to standard cancer treatments in Japan and China.
+Medicinal mushrooms are mushrooms that are used as medicine.
+They have been used to treat infection for hundreds of years, mostly in Asia.
+Today, medicinal mushrooms are also used to treat lung diseases and cancer.
+For more than 30 years, medicinal mushrooms have been approved as an addition to standard cancer treatments in Japan and China.
 In these countries, mushrooms have been used safely for a long time, either alone or combined with chemotherapy.

-There are more than 100 types of mushrooms used as medicine in Asia.
-Some of the more common ones are Ganoderma lucidum (Reishi), Trametes versicolor or Coriolus versicolor (turkey tail), Lentinus edodes (Shiitake), and Grifola frondosa (Maitake).
+In Asia, there are more than 100 types of mushrooms used to treat cancer.
+Some of the more common ones are Ganoderma lucidum (reishi), Trametes versicolor or Coriolus versicolor (turkey tail), Lentinus edodes (shiitake), and Grifola frondosa (maitake).

-This PDQ cancer information summary gives an overview of the use of mushrooms in treating cancer.
-The following information is for Trametes versicolor, also called Coriolus versicolor (turkey tail):
+This PDQ cancer information summary gives an overview of the use of medicinal mushrooms in treating cancer.
+The following information is given for Trametes versicolor, also called Coriolus versicolor (turkey tail), and Ganoderma lucidum (reishi):